EMT course offerings

 - Iowa Lutheran Hospital

-Students will sign up for three eight hour shifts with the expectation that a total of 15 patient contacts be obtained between their clinical and ride time.
+Students will be assigned to a clinical or field preceptor at their internship site with the expectation that a total of 25 patient contacts be obtained between their clinical and field internship hours.

-Students must be 17 years of age by the first night of class
+- Students must be 17 years of age

-Students must have a GED or High School Diploma by the first night of class
+- Students must have a GED or High School Diploma (college transcripts

-Students must hold a current CPR card by the time of enrollment or first night of class that is either:
+- Students must hold a current BLS CPR card by the time of enrollment that is either:

-Missing my CPR certification or cannot obtain it by the start of EMT class?
+Missing your CPR certification or cannot obtain it by the start of EMT class?

 You also have the option to take the course online at

 The EMT class at DMACC is designed to challenge students.
 Instructors will typically cover two to eight chapters a week.
-The examinations are designed to mimic the types of questions that will be seen on the certification exam at the end of the course in an attempt to prepare students for the rigors of this examination.
-Students should be feel comfortable reading at the 12th grade level and performing some basic mathematical calculations.
-A great amount of studying is required outside of class.
+The examinations are designed to mimic the types of questions that will be seen on the National Registry of Emergency Medical Technicians (NREMT) cognitive exam in an attempt to prepare students for the rigors of this licensure process.
+Students should be comfortable reading and writing at the 12th grade level as well as performing some basic mathematical calculations.
+A successful student will be able to commit to a minimum of 10-15 hours of studying outside of class.
+Reasonable accommodations will be provided after a review of student needs through the appropriate offices at DMACC.
+Potential students should be aware of NREMT examination accommodations and the possible limitations therein.
+If you require accommodations, and would like to know what options are available for you when you take your licensure examination, please see

 Refunds and Withdrawals